Card Class 2:

 the long sides and ½" on the short sides, then unfold.

-Tip: Before making the folds, score along the fold lines using a bone folder
+Tip: Before making the folds, score the fold lines by running a bone folder

-or empty ballpoint pen run along the edge of the ruler.
+or empty ballpoint pen along the edge of the ruler.

 Step 4: Trim Corners